danielausparis/mars/README.md

 Your Http server/PHP/Postgresql stack should first be assessed.
 The Http server MUST be configured for HTTPS if you want credible security.

 ### Clone this repo
-Deploy the MARS file hierarchy (its root is the 'mars' directory) according to your web server environment by cloning the 'master' branch of this repo.
+Deploy the MARS file hierarchy (its root is the 'mars' directory) according to your web server environment by cloning the 'master' branch of this repo at the correct/convenient location (e.g. /var/www/html for CentOs).

 ### Database & SMTP setup